xhyrom/discord-datamining/data/articles/normal/articles/4403089981975/content.md

         </ul>
     </li>
     <li><a href="#h_01H090BYTYV1KR4VC7FYPFSP7W" target="_self">Editing and Deleting Uploaded Custom Stickers</a></li>
+    <li><a href="#h_01H2RBGF6TNF547ZRF53YQ5VGT" target="_self">Frequently Asked Questions</a></li>
 </ul>
 <h1 id="h_01H08ZY4YFESD526QPFEHMQ31A">Server Boosts and Stickers</h1>
-<p>As a default, a ll servers have 5 custom stickers slots for free.
+<p>As a default, all servers have 5 custom stickers slots for free.
 Your server can upload more custom stickers once the server has reached Boosting Levels 1, 2, or 3!
 Depending on what Boost level your server has reached will determine how many custom stickers you can upload.</p>
 <ul>
     <li>Default: 5 custom sticker slots</li>
     <li>Level 1: +10 custom sticker slots</li>